-With a net negative carbon footprint by a factor of over three times and an 18% reduction in Scope 1 and Scope 2 emissions intensity over the past two years, our results demonstrate the effectiveness of our efforts and reflect progress toward achieving our environmental offset targets.
+With avoided emissions created by our operations exceeding our emissions by a factor of approximately 4.2 times and a 40% reduction in Scope 1 and Scope 2 emissions intensity since 2019, our results demonstrate the effectiveness of our efforts and reflect progress toward achieving our environmental offset targets.
 In addition to our Environmental Policy that effectively serves as a guidepost for our standards, we emphasize training, employee engagement, accountability and oversight to achieve our environmental objectives.

-Looking ahead, we anticipate further improvements through continued expansions of our resource recovery capacity and beneficial reuse of landfill gas resulting from 2022 capital expenditure commitments of approximately \$100 million for new facilities.
-These include two greenfield "next generation" recycling facilities in existing markets and new Renewable Natural Gas (RNG) production facilities at two of our landfills, all of which are scheduled for completion by 2024.
-In addition to these post-collection initiatives, we continue to evaluate the potential for the utilization of new technologies, including the introduction of fully electric, zero emission collection trucks, in the future.
+Looking ahead, we anticipate further improvements through continued expansions of our resource recovery capacity and beneficial reuse of landfill gas.
+Specifically, we have invested in two greenfield "next generation" recycling facilities in existing markets where we already collect a substantial amount of recyclable materials.
+We have also announced we are investing \$200 million for new Renewable Natural Gas (RNG) production facilities.
+When combined with projects completed with partners, these facilities are anticipated to generate approximately \$200 million of incremental EBITDA by 2026.
+In addition to these post-collection initiatives, we continue to evaluate the potential for the utilization of new technologies, including carbon sequestration and the introduction of fully electric, zero emission collection trucks, in the future.